 Associate Principal Flute

-Julie Ranti joined the Toronto Symphony Orchestra in 1985.
-She grew up in Montreal in a musical family: her father was Principal Trumpet of the Orchestre symphonique de Montréal (OSM); her mother is a harpist; and her brother Richard is Associate Principal Bassoon of the Boston Symphony Orchestra.
-Ms. Ranti began flute studies with Jeanne Baxtresser, principal flute of the OSM at the time.
-After a year at the Interlochen Arts Academy, she attended The Juilliard School where she studied with Julius Baker and Samuel Baron.
+Associate Principal Flute Julie Ranti joined the Toronto Symphony Orchestra in 1985, at the time its youngest member at age 24.
+She grew up in Montréal in a musical family: her father was Principal Trumpet of Orchestre symphonique de Montréal, her mother a harpist; her brother Richard is a Boston Symphony Orchestra bassoonist.
+Ms. Ranti began her flute studies with Jeanne Baxtresser in Montréal, then attended The Juilliard School where she studied with Julius Baker and Samuel Baron.
+Prior to joining the TSO, Ms Ranti was engaged by the Hamilton Philharmonic, National Ballet of Canada, and Canadian Opera Company.

-Ms. Ranti is an active chamber musician and a founding member of the Bach Consort.
-She maintains a busy teaching studio, coaches the Toronto Symphony Youth Orchestra flute section, is on faculty at National Music Camp, and has taught at the National Youth Orchestra of Canada.
+Ms Ranti is an active chamber musician and founding member of the Bach Consort.
+She maintains a teaching studio, coaches the Toronto Symphony Youth Orchestra flute section, is on faculty of the National Music Camp, and has taught at the National Youth Orchestra of Canada.

 Give to the TSO